How to improve employee productivity

 Employee productivity reports help you see the big picture.
 Over time, you can identify patterns and trends in your team’s productivity – they might get more done in the middle of the week than on Monday mornings, for example.
 You can also see how different team members’ productivity ebbs and flows and how their output differs from one another.

-Organizations can base productivity reports on subjective data - employees writing down hours and tasks on a timesheet - or objective operational data like revenue and volumes.
+Organisations can base productivity reports on subjective data - employees writing down hours and tasks on a timesheet - or objective operational data like revenue and volumes.

 What affects employee productivity?